-Holy Trinity AME church is a part of the Second Episcopal District and the Baltimore Annual Conference.
-We are located in the historical Rock Hall of Kent County Maryland.
 Since 1800 Holy Trinity has been serving the Rock Hall community.
 The Early Church paved the way for us today.
 We will forever remember our Elders for all they have done for the church.
-Our history has taught us to be ready for changes and to prepared to continue to pour out God loves on our community.
+Our history has taught us to be ready for changes and to share the gospel with our community and the world.

 Exhorter Gerome Macer